Gryżyna Landscape Park

 Gryżyna Landscape Park (Gryżyński Park Krajobrazowy) is a protected area (Landscape Park) in western Poland, established in 1996, covering an area of 27.55 km2.

-The Park lies within Lubusz Voivodeship: in Krosno Odrzańskie County (Gmina Krosno Odrzańskie, Gmina Bytnica), Świebodzin County (Gmina Skąpe) and Zielona Góra County (Gmina Czerwieńsk).
+The Park lies within Lubusz Voivodeship: in Krosno County (Gmina Krosno Odrzańskie, Gmina Bytnica), Świebodzin County (Gmina Skąpe) and Zielona Góra County (Gmina Czerwieńsk).
 It takes its name from the village of Gryżyna in Gmina Bytnica.

 Gryżyński Landscape Park is covered with forests in 86.6%, with surface waters in 6.6% and in 2.6% with pastures and meadows and marshy wasteland.
 The park is situated in the Warsaw-Berlin ice-marginal-valley and it constitutes a good example of postglacial relief with a great variety of postglacial forms such as vales, eskers and ravines, which contrast with sander plains around the park.
 The park is extended from the village Gryżyna in the north to the village Szklarka Radnicka in the south.
 It is 2-3 kilometers wide and 12.5 kilometers long, and the vale of Gryżyna is its axis.
 The western vale constitutes the riverbed for Gryżyński Potok.
 This peat bog area is cut with ravines with steep slopes and huge amount of slope springs (there are nearly 100 between the villages Gryżyna and Grabin).
 In the south there are a few postglacial lakes and the biggest is the lake Jelito, which is 36.6 meters deep and covers the area of 49.9 hectares.
 To the east of the central and the western vales there are eskers, the kettle holes and kames with the dominant Border Mountain.
-In the beautiful landscape of the northern part of the park a 7,5- kilometre path of nature has been marked up with ten stands described by means of seventeen tables.
+In the beautiful landscape of the northern part of the park a 7.5- kilometre path of nature has been marked up with ten stands described by means of seventeen tables.
 The path is marked with the symbol of a green leaf.

 The stands relate to different topics: